computer-lab/computerlab.io/source/_posts/silent-standup-alternative-to-communication-theater.md

 exercises and two long standing poses taken from [this book](https://www.amazon.com/Way-Energy-Mastering-Internal-Strength/dp/0671736450).
-After Qigong is over, the communication and interaction that standup is supposed to faciliate tends to happen naturally among the collected practicioners, if it's necessary.
+After Qigong is over, the communication and interaction that standup is supposed to facilitate tends to happen naturally among the collected practitioners, if it's necessary.
 I personally find that the post-practice sense of calm and discipline helps with proactively dealing with problems before they get hairy.